bloominstituteoftechnology/node-api-challenge/server/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+  - [ ] Routing and middleware.

 - [ ] Describe Middleware?
+  - [ ] Middleware is used to extend the functionality of the Express framework.

 - [ ] Describe a Resource?
+  - [ ] A resources is the stored data accessible through the API

 - [ ] What can the API return to help clients know if a request was successful?
+  - [ ] A 200 status

 - [ ] How can we partition our application into sub-applications?
+  - [ ] Using routers to separate different parts of the data.

 ## Minimum Viable Product